CedricBm/bergamotte-rails-coding-test/README.md

 # Additional questions
 *No coding necessary, explain the concept or sketch your thoughts.*

-- We want to add a subscription feature to allow our customers to receive flower automaticaly.
+- We want to add a subscription feature to allow our customers to receive flower automatically.
 How would you design the tables, what are the pros and cons of your approach?
+**Answer: I'll assume that the payment logic is not in this question's scope.
+I would add a `recurrent_orders` table which would be like the `orders` table but with the recurrence logic.
+The new data should be the subscription type (this could be a new table), the recurrence frequency (like every day, week or month), the end date of this subscription.
+Then, I would write a cron that would check every day if an order should be made, and if so, automatically creates the order from the recurrent_order.
+The pros are that it is a simple solution that works well in most cases.
+The cons are that the cron might fail once in a while so we must be sure to write good tests to ensure that the recurrent order was really passed.**

 - When facing a high traffic and limited supply, how do you distribute the stock among clients checking out?
+**Answer: When a client chooses a flower and adds it in his cart, that flower should be "reserved" for him, but only for a limited time like 15 or 30 minutes.
+So the client will have a limited time to purchase the flower or else it will be removed from his cart and be placed back in the stock available.
+Of course, the client shall have a timer telling him how much time he has left for buying his flower.**